JesseJuice/todo-repo-juice/README.md

 # todo

-This is one of the projects I've done regarding a CRUD app.
+This is one of the projects I've done regarding a CRUD app!